stmrocket/ha-smartmetertexas/README.md

 ## Node-Red Implementation of the Smart Meter Texas API

-Access your current meter reading and daily usage from the Smart Meter Texas API!
+Access your current meter reading from the Smart Meter Texas API!
 The Node-Red flow requests a meter read every hour and reports the results over MQTT.
 There is also a package for Home Assistant providing a number of useful sensors for use in your home.

 ---
 ### Prerequisites: